goioc/di/README.md

 ### Beans initialization

-There's a special interface `InitializingBean` that can be implemented to provide your bean with some initialization logic that will we executed after the container is initialized (for `Singleton` beans) or after the `Prototype` instance is created.
+There's a special interface `InitializingBean` that can be implemented to provide your bean with some initialization logic that will we executed after the container is initialized (for `Singleton` beans) or after the `Prototype`/`Request` instance is created.
 Again, you can also lookup other beans during initialization (since the container is ready by that time):

 ```go
 type PostConstructBean1 struct {